Causes and risk factors of vulval cancer

 There are some possible risk factors for vulval cancer.
 If you have one or more it does not mean you will get cancer.
 Some people do not have any risk factors but still get cancer.

 The exact cause of vulval cancer is unknown.
-However, risk factors can increase the chance of developing it.
+However, some risk factors can increase the chances of developing it.

 Having one or more risk factors does not mean you will definitely get cancer.
 And if you do not have any risk factors, it does not mean you will not get vulval cancer.

-Some long-term (chronic) skin conditions of the vulva can increase a woman’s risk of developing vulval cancer.
+Some skin conditions of the vulva can increase the risk of developing vulval cancer.

-Lichen sclerosus and lichen planus are fairly common, non-cancerous skin conditions.
+These are common, non-cancerous skin conditions.
 They can affect different parts of the body, but commonly affect the vulva.
 When they affect the skin of the vulva, they are known as vulval LS or vulval LP.

-Less than 5 in every 100 women who have vulval LS or LP (less than 5%) develop vulval cancer.
-It is thought that, over a long period of time, the inflammation caused by these skin conditions increases the risk of cancer developing.
+Less than 5 in every 100 women (5%) who have vulval LS or LP develop vulval cancer.
+Over a long period of time, the inflammation caused by these skin conditions may increase the risk of cancer developing.

 Paget's disease of the vulva

 This condition causes abnormal changes in the cells that cover the skin of the vulva.
 It is rare and usually only affects people who have been through the menopause.
 In a small number of cases, cancer is found underneath the area where the Paget’s disease is.

 The term VIN describes changes that happen in the skin that covers the vulva.
 If the changes become more severe, there is a chance cancer might develop after many years.
 VIN is called a pre-cancerous condition.